Health Watch Home

-Report an Incident
+Report an Incident Misson & Positions

-Join Health Watch
+Health Watch USAsm

-To contact Health Watch USA please use the following E-Mail Address
+please use the following

-There is a growing concenses that our health care system is in a crisis.
+There is a growing consensus that our health care system is in a crisis.
 There have been increasing calls for health care reform.
 When compared to other industrialized nations the United States is falling behind, with a below average life expectancy and the most money spent per capita on health care.

 One answer is consumer driven health care.
 The driving force behind consumer driven health care is the desire for consumers to shop for the highest value in medical care.
 They have both a financial and personnel interest driving their quest to obtain the highest value.
+Op-Ed: Health Care in Crisis

 Op-Ed: Medical Tourism